 Very few of us ever actually read our insurance policy, but that’s exactly what we need to do.
-The latest ISO HO 3 insurance policy may actually exclude cover for household lawn equipment.
+The latest ISO HO 3 insurance policy may actually exclude coverage for household lawn equipment.

 Sounds crazy, right?
-Well, that’s what some ISO policy’s state.
+Well, that’s what some ISO policies state.
 In this guide, we’ll take a look at it in greater detail.

 I Don’t Have Mower Cover, So What?

 You don’t have to have insurance, but there’s a real risk beyond the obvious risk of lawn equipment theft.
 Consider for a moment having to replace every small and large piece of garden equipment you own.
 I know I have collected lots of kit, I’ve maintained them and upgraded them over the years, and replacing them all at once would sting.

 Lawn tractors are pretty expensive.
 Lots of people buy them on credit; finance companies will likely insist you have total loss cover.
 But the most important reason, by far, for having insurance….. public liability.
 Imagine your mower causes serious injury to a person, animal, or property.
 Legal, medical, and repair bills could run into millions, certainly enough to bankrupt a homeowner.